-To create ISO symbolic links, select the Symbolically link to existing ISO file on disk import method and then press the OK button to begin the import process.
-A file selection dialog similar to the following dialog will be displayed.
+To create ISO symbolic links, select the Symbolically link to existing ISO file on disk import method and then press the OK button.
+Navigate the file selection dialog presented to the appropriate directory and select the ISO image.
+An example ISO file selection is presented below.
+In the example, the ISO images are stored in the /root/Downloads directory and the RedHawk Linux ISO image has been selected.